MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Integrations and Device Support

-In the Cronometer vs. MyNetDiary integration comparison, Cronometer has the edge.
+Integrations are the one area where Cronometer clearly outpaces MyNetDiary on the spec sheet.
 Cronometer goes further with direct connections to WHOOP, Oura, Polar, Suunto, Dexcom (CGM), Keto Mojo, and Strava.
-MyNetDiary integrates directly with Fitbit, Garmin, and Withings, and each app supports Apple Health and Health Connect.
+MyNetDiary integrates directly with Fitbit, Garmin, and Withings.
+Both support Apple Health and Health Connect.

 Where Cronometer’s direct integrations offer a meaningful edge is for users who want the most granular device-specific data, such as detailed recovery scores or time-series biometrics, that may not fully pass through Apple Health or Health Connect.
 For basic exercise, sleep, and activity data, the indirect path works well.

-Apple Watch, Wear OS, Health Connect, and Samsung Health are supported by each app.
+Apple Watch, Wear OS, Health Connect, and Samsung Health are supported on both platforms.
 MyNetDiary leads in iOS lock screen widgets (12 vs. 3), while Cronometer leads in standard iOS widgets (11 vs. 4) and Android widgets (9 vs. 6).

 Tracking and Health Tools Beyond Food